Rahul12Arora/HR-Interview-Preparation/README.md

 ## Why Should We Hire You
 - As a fresher, I think I will be a great fit for this role.
 Since I am a quick learner and highly passionate about pursuing a career in this industry, I have already started my groundwork, I have researched about your company, your vision and goals.
 I am sure I can deliver everything that you are looking for in a candidate.
+- COUNTER QUESTION: We have 20 suitable candidates, and we only need 5, why should we select you?
+	- I do not know much about others, but I know myself.
+I've Done multiple projects on Frontend And MERN Stack.
+	- I've even completed a course certification of the same.
+	- Your organization is working over projects relevant to my skill set.
+	- So I believe I can easily contribute to your company's growth.